 Automated Data Aggregation:

-In the Automated Data Aggregation process, a 3rd party device, also called Middleware, is used to gather data automatically from the marketing, product, SaaS, and numerous other platforms.
-When the process gets automated, the region of interest for the data gets expanded and this frees up time to focus on other parts of the analytical process.
+In the Automated Data Aggregation process, a third-party device, also called Middleware, is used to automatically gather data from the marketing, product, SaaS, and numerous other platforms.
+When the process is automated, the region of interest for the data is expanded, freeing up time to focus on other parts of the analytical process.

 How Does Automated Data Aggregation Work?

-The system then uses harmonization techniques to normalize the data.
-They assist in removing duplicates from data, aligning distinct indicators with one another, and eliminating data discrepancies.
-Analysts gain analysis-ready insights from all of these activities, which can be used for further investigation.
+- Processing: The system then uses harmonization techniques to normalize the data.
+These techniques assist in removing duplicates, aligning distinct indicators with one another, and eliminating data discrepancies.
+Analysts gain analysis-ready insights from these activities, which can be used for further investigation.

-In addition, the data aggregation system keeps data in a separate warehouse.
+- Storage: The data aggregation system keeps data in a separate warehouse.
 With centralized data storage, it’s considerably easier to get insights.
-Keep in mind that the warehouse should be built to handle massive data sets.
-For such data activities, analytical databases are the ideal alternative.
+However, the warehouse should be built to handle massive data sets.
+Analytical databases are the ideal alternative for such data activities.

 What are the Data Aggregation Levels?